jbittel/drogher/README.rst

 Drogher
 =======

-A Python module implementing package barcode detection and validation.
+A Python module implementing package tracking barcode detection and validation.

+A provided barcode is tested against a list of known shipper 1D tracking barcodes, matching both the format and checksum validity to correlate the barcode with a shipper.

 Note that for some shippers the package barcode is the same as the tracking number, while for others the tracking number is a subset of the barcode string.
 Inputting a tracking number instead of a barcode will work in some cases